Bsmith1886/Google_Analytics_Capstone_2024/README.md

 There appear to be missing location information for observations throughout the data.
 The date range of observation with null values is the same as for the data itself.

+Since most of the missing data is in the location information there is still usable duration information for the those rows with null values, i am choosing NOT to remove them from the dataset.
+SQL will simply ignore these values when calculating totals and averages so there is no risk to biasing the data with null values.
+Indeed, exporing the data with null values may lead us to some areas where data collection can be improved or where our metrics are not adequately measuring consumer behavior.

 ### Checking for duplicates

 ride_id is the primary key of this dataset, meaning all values should be unique.
 I checked this column for duplicates and found that there were none.
+There are also 0 null values in this column.

+### Reviewing the values of the columns

+There are two columns with date and time information, they are both in the format YYYY-MM-DD HH:MM:SS UTC.

+There are 2036 unique values for start_station_name.

+There are two values in the member_casual column, they are member and casual.

+## Data Cleaning

+Since I am interested in the bahvaiors of the various types of riders, one possible differentiator will be how long members rent the bikes for.
+To calculate this, I created a view with a new column call ride_durations, that calculates the duration of each rental in minutes.